-Principles of sales-force organization, operation and selling techniques, with special emphasis given to personal selling and its part in marketing structure.
+Principles of a sales-force organization, operation and selling techniques, with special emphasis given to personal selling and its part in marketing structure.
+Prerequisites: E, M, R

 105 PRINCIPLES OF RETAILING

 Overview of field of retailing, which covers types of institutions, store location, fixtures and equipment, store organization, and retail sales.